 Laurie Laybourn is an award-winning researcher, author and strategist.
-He is a Visiting Fellow at Chatham House, an Associate Fellow at the Institute for Public Policy Research (IPPR), and a Visiting Fellow at the Global Systems Institute, University of Exeter.
+He leads the Strategic Climate Risks Initiative.
+He is also an Associate Fellow at Chatham House and holds fellowships at the Institute for Public Policy Research and the Global Systems Institute, University of Exeter.
 He regularly writes for a range of publications and appears on TV and radio.
 Find out more.

 Latest writing and speaking